mahorevijay/mahorevijay/README.md

 - 👋 Hi, I’ vijay
-- 👀 I’m interested in
+- 👀 I’m interested in learning new things.
 - 🌱 I’m currently pursuing BSc in programming and data science from IIT Madras.
 - 📫 you can to reach me at mahorevijay@gmail.com